Changes to the Equal Pay Act

 Our requirements under the Act

-• the Ministry of Education has to write to all employees affected by current education-sector pay equity claims, and future pay equity claims if they arise, advising them that they are covered by the claim and giving them certain information, including the employee’s ability to opt out the claim;
+This means that the Ministry of Education has to write to all employees affected by current education sector pay equity claims (and future pay equity claims if they arise).
+We must advise them that they are covered by the claim and give them certain information.

 Employee rights